Skip to main content

 src/v1/http-client.ts

-import * as sanitizers from "@petstore/sdk/lib/sanitizers";
+import * as mappers from "@petstore/sdk/lib/dtos/mappers";

 basketry.config.json